 New Media Rights is a non-profit program that provides legal services, education, and advocacy for Internet users and creators.
 California Western students work closely with program staff and clients to analyze policies related to online content creation.
 Students can help create informational videos, prepare policy briefs, and contribute to the program’s work with the FCC and other agencies.

-The Trademark Clinic provides free legal services for individuals and small businesses wishing to obtain a federal trademark or service mark from the United States Patent and Trademark Office.
-Our students, working under the supervision of a California-licensed attorney, provide legal assistance to clients who can afford the administrative filing fees but do not have the means to hire an attorney to advise them.
+The Trademark Clinic provides free legal services for individuals and small businesses seeking a federal trademark or service mark from the United States Patent and Trademark Office.
+Our students, working under the supervision of a California-licensed attorney, provide legal assistance to clients who can afford the administrative filing fees but who do not have the means to hire an attorney to advise them.

 California Western’s immigration clinic works with ACCESS Inc. and the Operation Samahan medical-legal clinic in National City to offer assistance to those seeking lawful immigration status, employment verification, and public assistance under provisions of the Violence Against Women Act.
 Students who participate in the clinic work closely with supervising attorneys to help clients resolve their immigration issues.